kartoza/docker-postgis/README.md

 * provides ssl support out of the box
 * connections are restricted to the docker subnet
 * template_postgis database template is created for you
-* a database 'gis' is created for you so you can use this container 'out of the box' when it runs with e.g. QGIS
+* a default database 'gis' is created for you so you can use this container 'out of the box' when it runs with e.g. QGIS

 We will work to add more security features to this container in the future with